Tehnix/HsCMS/README.md

     yesod: readProcess: cabal-dev "buildopts" (exit 1): failed
 </pre>

 Then it should be fixed by running `cabal install cabal-dev cabal-install cabal` while standing in the project folder.
-Thanks to http://stackoverflow.com/questions/13659011/ghcinvocation-the-programversion-must-not-be-nothing for the solution.
+Thanks to [this stackoverflow question](http://stackoverflow.com/questions/13659011/ghcinvocation-the-programversion-must-not-be-nothing) for the solution.